Move Over Coffee, Make Room For This Apple Cider Vinegar Drink

 It is somewhat ritualistic I would say- wake up, start the coffee pot and enjoy the aroma filling up the apartment each morning.
 But it also helps get me going.
 I don’t need a lot; just 6-8oz is good for me, including creamer.
 Although I adore my coffee addiction, it is an addiction!
 And I wanted to see what would happen if I took a week off.

 But to add some flavor to this challenge, I decided to incorporate a morning apple cider vinegar drink into the mix, as I have wanted to test out the benefits of drinking apple cider vinegar daily.
 Now, on to the challenge!
-Below, I am going to recap the 7 days without coffee, and introducing ACV drink using a recipe inspired from itstaylermarie.com.
+Below, I am going to recap the 7 days without coffee, and introducing ACV drink using a recipe inspired from itstaylermarie.org.

 No Coffee + ACV Drink

 I used 1 tablespoon of vinegar, 8oz of hot water, honey and a dash of cinnamon to create my 1st ACV drink.
-Find original Apple Cider Vinegar Drink recipe on itstaylermarie.com.
+Find original Apple Cider Vinegar Drink recipe on itstaylermarie.org.
 It tasted better than I thought it would for a first time try.
 I enjoyed it, and it was easy to drink on an empty stomach which I was grateful for.
 However, I did feel sluggish all day from lack of my usual caffeine.

 From the moment I woke up in the morning until I went to bed that evening I had a headache.
 I know this headache was from not having caffeine for the 2nd day in a row.
 I’ve had this headache before, from neglecting my caffeine itch.
 And having a cup of joe in that moment typically cures my headache like taking two Tylenol.
 But obviously I couldn’t do that this time, so I had to tough it out.